ldcmleo/WebUI-Boilerplate/README.md

 git clone git@github.com:ldcmleo/WebUI-Boilerplate.git
 ```

-this create a new folder called _WebUI-Boilerplate_, go to this folder and run:
+This will create a folder called WebUI-Boilerplate.
+Navigate into this folder and start the services:

 ```bash
 cd WebUI-Boilerplate
 docker compose up -d
 ```

-## Create a model for Ollama
+## Creating a Model for Ollama
-This service use Ollama to create models and use it like chatgpt to create a similar environment.
-To create a new model in your Ollama service u need to:
+This service uses Ollama to create models, providing an environment similar to ChatGPT.
+To create a new model with your Ollama service, follow these steps:

 ### Using the Ollama container
-To enter to the Ollama's container you need to do:
+To access the Ollama container, run the following command:

 ```bash
 docker exec -it ollama bash
 ```

-Once you get into the container just create the new model with ollama instruction
+Once inside the container, create the new model using an Ollama command, for example:
 ```bash
 ollama run llama3.2
 ```

-Found available models for ollama here:
+You can find available models for Ollama here:
 ![Ollama Website](https://ollama.com/library)